tidyverse/nycflights13/README.md

 The `airlines` package provides a user-friendly interface to create and maintain an SQL database of flight information from the [U.S. Bureau of Transportation Statistics Airline On-Time Performance](http://www.transtats.bts.gov/DatabaseInfo.asp?DB_ID=120&Link=0) data.
 The user of the `airlines` package only needs a valid place to store the data -- no sophisticated SQL administration skills are necessary.

-Several existing R package could be considered subsets of these data: \#. [nycflights13](http://github.com/hadley/nycflights13): all outgoing flights from the three New York City airports (LGA, JFK, and EWR) during 2013 \#. \[hflights\]: all outgoing flights from the three New York City airports (IAH and HOU) during 2011 This `airlines` package will allow you to download data for over 165 million flights from 1987 to present, from all domestic airports.
+Several existing R package could be considered subsets of these data:

+1.  [nycflights13](http://github.com/hadley/nycflights13): all outgoing flights from the three New York City airports (LGA, JFK, and EWR) during 2013
+2.  [hflights](http://github.com/hadley/hflights): all outgoing flights from the three New York City airports (IAH and HOU) during 2011

+This `airlines` package will allow you to download data for over 165 million flights from 1987 to present, from all domestic airports.

 Install
 -------